-Income in earnings of equity investment reflected a \$1.4 million gain in the fiscal year ended March 26, 2021, representing the earnings on our 30% investment in PSL during fiscal year 2021.
+Income in earnings of equity investment reflected gains of \$1.0 million and \$1.4 million in the fiscal years ended March 25, 2022 and March 26, 2021, respectively, representing the earnings on our 30% investment in PSL.

-Other expense, net
+Other, net

-Other expense, net decreased by approximately \$0.4 million to \$0.5 million of loss in the fiscal year ended March 26, 2021 from \$0.8 million of loss in the fiscal year ended March 27, 2020.
+Other, net increased by approximately \$5.2 million to \$4.7 million of gains in the fiscal year ended March 25, 2022 from \$0.5 million of loss in the fiscal year ended March 26, 2021.
+The increase in the fiscal year ended March 25, 2022 was primarily due to the \$3.7 million unrealized gains on marketable securities and a \$0.4 million gain related to the sale of the AMTC Facility.
 The loss in the fiscal year ended March 26, 2021 was primarily due to disposals of equipment from various facilities.
-The loss in the fiscal year ended March 27, 2020 was primarily due to expenses incurred associated with a settlement to terminate a relationship with a distributor and disposal of equipment from the prior Worcester Facility that sold during the first three-month period in fiscal year 2020.

-Income tax (benefit) provision
+Income tax provision (benefit)

-The provision for income taxes was a benefit of \$19.6 million for the fiscal year ended March 26, 2021 as compared to a \$16.2 million expense for the fiscal year ended March 27, 2020.

-The decrease in income tax expense was primarily attributable to excess tax over financial reporting deductions related to the following IPO transaction: the \$40.4 million stock-based compensation charge (and the related incremental tax deductions), the \$16.0 million one-time dividend treated as compensation expense for tax purposes, and the tax loss on the divestiture of PSL.
-The tax impacts of these transaction and other discrete transactions caused an overall U.S. NOL that will be carried back five years.
+The provision for income taxes was \$21.2 million for the fiscal year ended March 25, 2022 as compared to a benefit of \$19.6 million for the fiscal year ended March 26, 2021.
+The increase in income tax expense in fiscal year 2022 as compared to fiscal year 2021 relates primarily to tax impacts of the fiscal year 2021 IPO transaction.
+The fiscal year 2021 IPO transaction resulted in excess tax over financial reporting deductions related to a \$40.4 million stock-based compensation charge (and the related incremental tax deductions), a \$16.0 million one-time dividend treated as compensation expense for tax purposes, as well as a tax loss on the divestiture of PSL.
+The tax impacts of these transactions and other discrete transactions caused an overall U.S. NOL for fiscal year 2021 that will be carried back five years.
+Additional fluctuations in our effective income tax rate relate primarily to differences in our U.S. taxable income, estimated FDII benefits, GILTI income, research credits, non-deductible stock-based compensation charges, and discrete tax items.